How To Mend A Broken Heart

 We can barely function, think, or move.
 We feel removed from everyone and alone in a haze of unreality, trapped in our shattered world.

 What we want most is for the pain to ease, to stop hurting so badly — but that is not what our mind wants.
-In this article he shares the 5 ways your mind tricks you after a break-up.
+In this article, he shares the five ways your mind tricks you after a break-up.

 For those of you who prefer to watch or listen you will find the video below.

 To stop hurting, we need to reduce the amount of time we spend thinking about the person who broke our heart.
 We need to diminish their presence in our thoughts and our lives, slowly but surely.

-Our mind wants this, because it is trying to “protect” us in the manner in which it typically does.
+Our mind wants this, because it is trying to protect us in the manner in which it typically does.
 If something causes us pain, like a hot stove, our mind’s job is to remind us not to touch that hot stove again, to make sure we remember how painful it was the first time.

 Our mind will try to remind us of our ex’s best qualities.
 Images of them at their best will pop into our head unbidden.
-However, this unbalanced, unrealistic, and idealized portrayal of the person who broke our heart will only make the pain we feel worse.
+However, this unbalanced, unrealistic, and idealised portrayal of the person who broke our heart will only make the pain we feel worse.